romilsosilva73/ExemploBaseCypress/README.md

 <a id="english"></a>
 # English

-This repository contains a hybrid automation framework using Cypress, focused on Custom Commands and centralized Locator Repository elements.
+This repository contains a hybrid automation framework using Cypress, covering both front-end (web) and back-end (API) testing, focusing on command reuse through custom commands, centralization of elements and data (Locator Repository), and integration between layers.

 ## 📍 Architecture and Strategy